 Compare Transactions

 When you are looking for constituents with specific transaction information, set up comparison transaction filters.
-Figure 2 shows comparing to a value, and Figure 3 shows comparing calculated values.

 Click Add Filter.

-Click Has Any and then The Calculated.
+Click Has Any change that filter to The Calculated.

 Click Add Filter.